fbpx

 • Loss of limb

-Finally, punitive damages are designed to punish property owners for particularly reckless or intentionally malicious behavior.
+Finally, courts award punitive damages to punish property owners for particularly reckless or intentionally malicious behavior.

 Do I have a premises liability case in California?

 Proving that the property owner where you were injured is responsible for your accident can be tough without the right personal injury lawyer at your side.
-If you’re wondering just how strong your case might be, give us a call or fill out the quick form below, and let’s get started planning the next step to recover the compensation you deserve.
+If you want to know how strong your case is, call us or fill out the quick form below.
+Let’s start planning the next step to recover the compensation you deserve.

 Request Your